 which was developed as an ultra-high performance aviation product.

-The photos above are pistons removed from two different Lycoming IO-540 aircraft engines.
+[Click on the images for a larger view] The photos above are pistons removed from two different Lycoming IO-540 aircraft engines.
 The piston on the left is from our FAA certification engine using CamGuard for 500 hours.
 The certification test was in an aerobatic aircraft that utilized very high power settings resulting in extremely high temperatures.
 The piston on the right was taken from a non-aerobatic aircraft engine that was flown at typical cruise power settings, without CamGuard, for 500 hours.
 The difference in deposits is striking.
 Because of this extraordinary experience, we expanded the CamGuard family to include other applications.
 To learn more about why CamGuard Aviation was created click here.

 *Read product label for specific usage instructions.